- Please refer to Supported platforms to see the version of Subversion that is required by Fisheye.

 Screenshots: Adding a SVN repository

 A name for this repository.
-The name may contain alphanumeric, underscore, '-' or '.' characters.
-Use 'svn' if you can't think of a better name.
+The name may contain alphanumeric, underscore, '-' or '.' characters and its length must not exceed 100 characters.

 A short description of this repository.